Wesley Warren Jr.: Corrective surgery

-Warren was subsequently offered treatment in Greece by Dr. E S Z Prokopakis Head of Male Genito-urethral Plastic Surgery Unit at the IASO Group of Hospitals in Athens Greece, following a recommendation from James Lane, a former sufferer of scrotal elephantiasis who had been treated there.
+Warren was subsequently offered treatment in Greece by Dr. Emmanouil S.Z.
+Prokopakis, Head of Male Genito-urethral Plastic Surgery Unit at the IASO Group of Hospitals in Athens Greece, following a recommendation from James Lane, a former patient with scrotal elephantiasis who had been treated there.
 However, he was said to be "worried he's too big to get in the airplane bathroom for the flight."
 Dr. Joel Gelman of the University of California, Irvine's Center for Reconstructive Urology also offered to carry out the surgery and waive his normal fee if the use of the hospital's facilities was paid for by Nevada Medicaid.
 He told the Las Vegas Review-Journal that to date, he had "never lost a patient or a testicle."

 The operation was carried out on April 8, 2013, by Gelman and three other surgeons who had donated their expertise.
 Warren's weight by this stage had increased to 552 lb and his penis was buried 1 ft inside his testicle sac.
 The 13-hour operation required all four surgeons to cut away Warren's engorged scrotum simultaneously while carrying out skin grafts to cover Warren's newly exposed penis and testicles.
 Warren's severe anemia complicated the task and the surgeons discovered that some of the veins in the mass were as much as quarter of an inch (6 mm) wide.
 According to Gelman, "With the fluid and other tissues, I would say the total weight he was carrying around probably exceeded 160 pounds [72 kg]."
 The operation, which was recorded by a British film crew, was followed by a program of physical therapy which began a week afterwards.
 He was released from hospital in late April and was reportedly recuperating in nearby housing.

 The operation went ahead, even though Gelman had not yet received authorization from Nevada Medicaid, as he felt that it was unfair to Warren to "endure a cancellation."
 Gelman was critical of Nevada Medicaid's stance, saying that it's "terrible that Nevada isn't handling this the right way.
 When there's no expertise in a state to handle something, it doesn't seem right that Nevada can't pay the hospital when the doctors work for free."
-He commented that he and the other surgeons had donated their expertise not only to help Warren, but to show to other sufferers from scrotal elephantiasis that something could be done for them as well.
+He commented that he and the other surgeons had donated their expertise not only to help Warren, but to show to others with scrotal elephantiasis that something could be done for them as well.
 He was optimistic about Warren's future: "There are a lot of shows about makeovers, but this is a real makeover.
 He's basically a new man."